sapcc/esxi-exporter/README.md

 ## Collectors
-- pyVmomni collector collecting servies via vCenter API
+- pyVmomni collector collecting services via vCenter API
-- sshCollector collecting missing servies via ssh and multithreading
+- sshCollector collecting missing services via ssh and multithreading

 ### Problem
 - Sadly vCenter does not offer all services we need.
 So we still have to use ssh.